Hair clipper: Maintenance

-Electric hair clipper blades must be lubricated frequently.
+Electric hair clipper blades are usually lubricated frequently.
 Each major hair clipper manufacturer sells its own brand of hair clipper oil.
 Clippers can also be maintained with aerosol clipper spray which acts as a coolant, disinfectant, lubricant, cleaner, and rust preventative.
 It is possible to find out what is inside such a product by viewing the product's safety data sheet online.
 Wahl Hair Clipper Oil, for example, is simply mineral oil packaged in a bottle with a dropper tip.

+Some maintenance-free clippers use very hard stainless-steel blades and do not need periodic application of oil or other lubricant.

-Most consumer grade hair clippers use a vibrating motor that moves the blade at a high resonant frequency.
+Most magnetic-type consumer grade hair clippers use a vibrating motor that moves the blade at a high resonant frequency.
 Sometimes the motor will come out of tune and make a loud noise.
 There is a screw on the side that is used to retune the motor and bring it back into resonance.

 Blades

 Blade material

 Blades are usually made of rust-resistant stainless steel.

 Ceramic cutters are available; they are not subject to corrosion, and stay sharper longer because of a higher resistance to wear than metal blades.
 However, ceramic blades are brittle and easily broken, and more expensive to replace than metal blades.